 (65) Engaged in business. - Any of the following:

 a.
 Maintaining, occupying, or using permanently or temporarily, directly or indirectly, or through a subsidiary or agent, by whatever name called, any office, place of distribution, sales or sample room, warehouse or storage place, or other place of business in this State, or permanently or temporarily, directly or through a subsidiary, having any representative, agent, sales representative, or solicitor operating in this State.
 The fact that any corporate retailer, agent, or subsidiary engaged in business in this State may not be legally domesticated or qualified to do business in this State is immaterial.

 b.
 Maintaining in this State, either permanently or temporarily, directly or through a subsidiary, tangible personal property or certain digital property for the purpose of lease or rental.

 c.
 Making a remote sale, if one of the conditions listed in G.S.
 105-164.8(b) is met.

 d.
 Shipping wine directly to a purchaser in this State as authorized by G.S.
 18B-1001.1.

-(12) Gross sales. - The sum total of the sales price of all retail sales of tangible personal property, digital property, and services.
+(73) Gross sales. - The sum total of the sales price of all sales of items.

 a.
 An interstate air courier's hub is the interstate air courier's principal airport within the State for sorting and distributing letters and packages and from which the interstate air courier has, or expects to have upon completion of construction, no less than 150 departures a month under normal operating conditions.